894 apartments without water at Brooklyn NYCHA complex

-BEDFORD STUYVESANT, Brooklyn (WABC) --Residents of a New York City-run housing complex in Brooklyn are without water Thursday.
+BEDFORD STUYVESANT, Brooklyn (WABC) --Residents of a New York City-run housing complex in Brooklyn are without water Thursday, and tenants complain it is part of a pattern.

 The Brevoort Houses, located on Patchen Avenue in Bedford-Stuyvesant, is home to 894 apartments in 13 seven-story buildings.

+A pump hooked up to a fire hydrant is now their only source of water.

+"That's where we line up to get our water this morning," resident Marguerite said.

-There is no timetable for water restoration.
+There is no timetable for water restoration, and many worry this will become the norm instead of the exception.

 "We are working with residents, making sure to notify and provide assistance to all families, as we work to restore full water service as quickly as possible," NYCHA said in a statement.
 "We must do better to provide all residents the safe, clean homes they deserve."